DraftKings Envisions Mississippi as the First of Many Physical Sportsbook Locations to Come

 There are at least three states that DraftKings may discover the red carpet is rolling out for another of their physical locations.
 Delaware, New Mexico and West Virginia are already early players in the statewide rush to establish sports betting opportunities.
 There are actually true odds for when the remaining states will succumb to the wishes of their residents.
 You would think more states would be rushing to take advantage of the tax windfall.
 We’ve seen the exceedingly impressive New Jersey Online Gambling revenue numbers and it seems to be gaining steam.

-In West Virginia especially, where inherent mountains make mobile connections sporadic, physical locations for fans to place a bet is a no-brainer.
-There are also existing casinos in a variety of locations that will welcome sports bettors with open arms, and offer a number of enticing perks at their own gaming tables as well.
+In West Virginia especially, where inherent mountains make mobile connections sporadic, physical locations for fans to place a bet are a no-brainer.
+There are also existing casinos in a variety of locations that will welcome sports bettors with open arms and offer a number of enticing perks at their own gaming tables as well.

 The Del Largo Resort & Casino in Waterloo, New York has already inked a deal with DraftKings.
 New York hasn’t formally changed state law to make sports betting legal, but as with many states, it is all a matter of time and patience.
 The governor in Pennsylvania signed the sports gambling law roughly a year ago.
 It took nearly a year for the federal government to open the door for what Pennsylvanians felt was going to happen all along.
 There are Pennsylvania casinos with Sportsbook licenses, but DraftKings has built themselves into an appealing manager of the odds, so to speak.